 The base of my Cheesy Refried Beans starts with my Homemade Pinto Beans.
 Making meals from scratch is important to me and it’s a lifestyle to which we’ve become accustomed.
 If you prefer, you may also start with a quality canned Pinto Bean or refried bean.
 It’s completely up to you.
 Be sure to completely drain and rinse canned whole pinto beans to remove the excess salt.

-    After adding some seasonings and Homemade Enchilada Sauce and blending with my immersion blender, my homemade pinto beans are transformed into delicious refried beans.
+After adding some seasonings and Homemade Enchilada Sauce and blending with my immersion blender (affiliate link), my homemade pinto beans are transformed into delicious refried beans.
 We use refried beans in all kinds of recipes but this recipe is particularly appealing because it is a side dish that can double as an appetizer.
 Game Day?
 Cinco de Mayo?
 No problemo!
 This delicious side also makes a great warm dip!
 Oh yeah, got to love that!
 If you start with the dried beans, it’s quite economical, too.

 Look at that cheese stretch!
 Yummm.
 What’s your favorite game day or Cinco de Mayo recipe?
 Check out these recipes:

 This recipe is easily doubled to feed a crowd.
 This recipe easily feed 6 and can be halved.

 - 1 medium onion, chopped

 - 2-3 jalapenos, seeded and diced [See notes]

 - 4 cloves garlic, minced